intel/iodlr/containers/wordpress/README.md

 An alternative way to execute the workload is use run.sh script, which will launch the workload and calculate the total TPS (transactions per second).
-Below example shows it run 6 instances of wp_base_http image with NUMA pinning.
+Below example shows it runs 8 instances of wp_base_http image with NUMA pinning.
 ```
 $ ./run.sh --image wp4.2_php7.4_opt_https --count 8 --numa-pinning
 -------------------------------------------------------------